ministryofjustice/analytics-platform-ops/README.md

 | `uploads_bucket_name` | Choose an S3 bucket name for uploads |
 | `s3_logs_bucket_name` | Choose an S3 bucket name for S3 logs|

+The checked-in `terraform.tfvars` is for MoJ, so your platform is for another purpose either edit it in a fork of this repo, or create a separate .tfvars file with all the variable values you wish to override and specify it on the following (global) `terraform plan` and `terraform apply` steps with a parameter like: `-var-file="godobject.tfvars"`.

 ### Creating global AWS resources, and preparing Terraform remote state

 **You must have valid AWS credentials in [`~/.aws/credentials`](http://docs.aws.amazon.com/amazonswf/latest/awsrbflowguide/set-up-creds.html)**